djeada/Parallel-And-Concurrent-Programming/notes/05_mpi.md

 - MPI supports the creation of new communicators to organize and define **process subgroups**, offering flexibility for modular programming and enabling the isolation of communication within different parts of the program, such as in libraries.
 - Communicators also establish a **context**, which acts as a secure communication domain, ensuring that messages transmitted within one communicator are not mistakenly received by processes in another, thus preventing message conflicts when using multiple libraries or modular components in a program.

-## MPI Initialization and Finalization

-### MPI_Init

-- Must be called once by each process before any other MPI function.
-- Typically called at the beginning of the `main` function.
-- Initializes the MPI environment and sets up the necessary resources.

-### MPI_Finalize

-- Must be called by each process after all MPI operations are completed.
-- Cleans up the MPI environment and frees resources.

-## Determining Process Information

-### MPI_Comm_size

-- Used to determine the total number of processes participating in the communicator.
-- Essential for writing code that adapts to different numbers of processes.

-### MPI_Comm_rank

-- Used to determine the rank (identifier) of the calling process within the communicator.
-- The rank is used to differentiate the behavior of processes, for example, assigning different tasks or data partitions.

 ## Example Program: "Hello World" in MPI

 Below is a simple MPI program that illustrates the basic structure of an MPI application.